poetry

 2 Elizabeth Ridout, Agenda online

-Kay’s most recent pamphlet is t/here: a poetic glossary of human and non-human migration (East Port, 2109), with images from Chris Drury’s camera obscura Horizon Line Chamber.
+Kay has collaborated with Chris Drury on a pamphlet t/here: a poetic glossary of human and non-human migration (East Port, 2019), with images from Drury’s camera obscura Horizon Line Chamber.
 Available here: Chris Drury’s website.
-See reviews in Tears in the Fence 70 (2019) and Sphinx (Happenstance online).

 Kay has read at a range of venues, including the Aldeburgh Poetry Festival, Lauderdale House, Foyles, Torriano Meeting House and Kent & Sussex Poetry Society.
 For future readings, see Kay’s blog.